Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 #### Clear user properties

-The `clearUserProperties` method is for clearing all user properties at one time.
-This wipes all the current user's user properties.
+`clearUserProperties` removes all the current user's user properties.

 !!!warning "This action is irreversible"

-    Because this action clears all user properties, Amplitude can't sync the user's user property values from before the wipe to any of the user's future events.
+    If you clear user properties, Amplitude can't sync the user's user property values from before the wipe to any future events.

 === "Java"